Are You Alienated, Jealous, Adaptable, Loveable

 As time goes by, I’ll return to the “Are You” concept, and you’ll see more such stories appear on the menu.
 Where did it come from?
 I was researching at the time I wrote Inimical, in old British newspapers, and came across a series of article heads, such as, Are You Jealous, Are You Adaptable… Seeing them all lined up on the search results page made me think, “There’s an idea.”

-A sojourn in St. Petersburg creates an odd resonance for Minta Castelberry, touring this most European of Russian cities, with her mother-in-law.
-Here the women find themselves accosted by the insinuating stranger, John Emmett.
-Emmett insists on telling his story, and Minta soon finds his arrogance hides a melancholy soul…and finds herself invested in his quest.
+A sojourn in St. Petersburg creates an odd resonance for Minta Castelberry, touring this most European of Russian cities with her mother-in-law.
+The women are accosted by an insinuating stranger.
+John Emmett insists on telling his story, and Minta soon finds that his arrogance hides a melancholy soul…and finds herself invested in his quest.
 Then she finds this crossing of paths is no coincidence.

 The doors opened.
 The queue bunched.